I am delighted to welcome you to the website for St Kieran’s College, Kilkenny.

 Much is going on inside the great walls of St Kieran’s and all of it is centered on our original and continuing mission to provide excellence in education and formation to all who come here.

-Once more I welcome to St Kieran’s College.
+Once more I welcome you to St Kieran’s College.
 Enjoy your time spent looking through our website it offers some insight into the great life and energy of all who work and study here.
 In keeping with our motto Hiems Transiit (‘Winter has passed’) from the Song of Songs (2:11) we hope your will find here a community of deep faith and warm hospitality.

 Rev Dr Dermot Ryan